Patcybermind/project-moonlight-forge-editor/README.md

+# Forge editor

+this is the forge editor which is currently in progress

-# Credit to https://github.com/hackwin/openscad-wasm-simple-demo hackwin for making a simple demo from which i am able to base this off of
+Credit to https://github.com/hackwin/openscad-wasm-simple-demo hackwin for making a simple demo from which i am able to base this off of for the openscad

-Put the above files into your web server directory.

-If the script works, you will download a file called tetrahedron.stl

-If the script doesn't work, inspect the page and read the console for info.